uoelel/WEPhT/README.md

 ✅ -- **Extract the vowels for each speaker separately using the `Extract vowels with TextGrids` tool.**

+As the output folder, use `data/swahili/swah1253_vowels`.
+The script will extract vowel sounds into a `sounds` folder in each speaker's folder in `swah1253_vowels`.

+Now we can track the formants.
+This has to be done speaker by speaker, using the `Track folder (lite)...` option.

+✅ -- **Get formants for each speaker with `Track folder (lite)...`.**

+The results are in `processed_data/aggregated_data.csv`, within each speaker's folder.

 ### Extract other phonetic measurements

 ...